ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 For more information head over to [Canvas App Overview](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/CanvasAppOverview.md#high-level-overview-on-what-the-canvas-app-does)

-## Overall complexity to deploy and maintain ProvisionGenie
+## Deploy and maintain ProvisionGenie

 To get a better understanding of ProvisionGenie we highly recommend to familiarize yourself first with our [Solution overview](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/LogicApps.md#solution-overview).
 Additionally we provide you with a pictured step by step [Deployment Guide](DeploymentGuide.md) that walks you through the entire deployment.
 If something doesn't work you can always [raise an issue](https://github.com/ProvisionGenie/ProvisionGenie/issues/new/choose) and we will help.
 We don't believe that you will experience major difficulties, as we of course tested the deployment before.